IGME-202-2231/project-2-eastseasaltfishnet/README.md

   - Seek player: Turning and then moving toward the player after facing at the player
   - Lock on player: Turret continuously faces the player.
 It will automatic fire when it finish reload
 - **Transitions**:
-  - To: advoid Obstacles mode when there is a wall ahead
+  - To: advoid Obstacles mode when there is a wall ahead (when the advoid force returned is strong enough)

 #### State 2: advoid Obstacles Mode
 - **Objective**: Find the best way to go around a obstacles (There are hidden mesh in the map to represent the obstacles)